rceus/terminal-twitter/README.md

 Terminal Twitter is a terminal application that accesses Twitter and lets you do operations through terminal.
 These include some basic operations such as tweet, follow or unfollow people and some self created operations.

+The current operations include:

+1) Tweet

+2) Follow

+3) Unfollow

+4) Get timeline tweets

+5) Unfollow all the people who did not follow you back

 Instructions (for those who are new to ruby):

 1) To install ruby you can consult https://rvm.io/rvm/install.